40 Setting up the management cluster #

 file must be modified to include the embeddedArtifactRegistry

-section with the images
+In this section the images

-field set to all container images to be included into the EIB output image.
-The images

 field must contain the list of all container images to be included in the output image.

 The following is an example of the mgmt-cluster.yaml

 file with the embeddedArtifactRegistry

-section included:
+section included.

 The rancher-turtles-airgap-resources